-Most people do not realize how a drug conviction like marijuana possession and a DWI affects gun ownership, your driver’s license and your professional licenses.
+Most people do not realize how a drug conviction like Marijuana Possession and a DWI affect gun ownership, your driver’s license, and your professional licenses.

 The Texas Department of Public Safety (DPS) will suspend your driver’s license for 180 days if you are convicted of possessing marijuana.
 Also, you will be required to complete a Drug Education Program (DEP) through the Texas Department of State Health services.

 Learning more about DWI charges, regardless of which substance was involved in the charge, and how they can impact your daily life is important.
 Convictions can carry serious penalties, and in some cases, these penalties can stack up or overlap depending on what kind of charge you’re facing.

 For example, DWI can refer to a range of intoxicated driving, whether it’s alcohol, marijuana, or any other controlled or intoxicating substance.
 Possession of Marijuana (or another controlled substance) is a separate charge that you may face if you are charged with a DWI and still have the substance in question on your person.

 Convictions related to marijuana use can also affect your ability to legally purchase a new firearm from a gun dealer.
 One of the questions on the security questionnaire mandated by the Bureau of Alcohol, Tobacco, and Firearms (ATF) for all firearms dealer sales asks: